MIG110/MIG110/README.md

 ## 🧩 About Me

 I'm a MEL Specialist with over 10 years of experience supporting U.S. government-funded and international programs.
-I design and manage MEL systems, develop data visualization tools, and conduct performance assessments to strengthen program outcomes.
+I design and manage MEL systems, develop databases and data visualization tools, and conduct performance assessments to strengthen program outcomes.

-I've worked with organizations including **ECDC (U.S. Dept. of State)**, **UNFPA**, **USAID projects** (ME&A, DAI, FHI360, University of Massachusetts  Virginia Tech), and others.
+I've worked with organizations including **ECDC (U.S. Dept. of State)**, **UNFPA**, **USAID projects** (ME&A, DAI, FHI360, University of Massachusetts and Virginia Tech University), and others.
 My expertise spans health, education, agriculture, refguee resetlement, women empowerment, private sector and humanitarian programs.

 ---